Mitsune-e/Mitsune-e/README.md

 - 🔭 I’m currently working on improving old projects from my College Projects.
 - 🌱 I’m currently learning coding patterns and better coding pratices.
 - 👯 I’m looking to collaborate on ...
-- 📫 How to reach me: Github Inbox, Email
+- 📫 How to reach me: by Email
 - 😄 Pronouns: Any

 <div>